News From The World's Mayor | Joshua T. Berglan

 Active partnership development is underway across four additional Cameroonian cities, forming a contiguous deployment corridor:

-• Buea — Southwest Region capital, education hub, current operational base.
+• Buea — Southwest Region capital, education hub, and strategic expansion location.

-• Limbe — Coastal port city, oil refinery hub, tourism gateway.
-First Cell Phone Sovereignty Workshop alumni based here.
+• Limbe — Coastal port city, oil refinery hub, tourism gateway, and home base for the first Cell Phone Sovereignty Workshop alumni.

-• Bamenda — Northwest Region capital, epicenter of the Anglophone Crisis.
+• Bamenda — Northwest Region capital and epicenter of the Anglophone Crisis.

-• Yaoundé — National capital, Francophone administrative center.
-Bilingual proof of replication.
+• Yaoundé — National capital, Francophone administrative center, and bilingual proof of replication.

-Together with Bafut and Nakivale, this corridor proves the franchise model replicates across English- and French-speaking regions, rural and urban geography, and active and adjacent conflict contexts.
+Together with Bafut and Nakivale, this corridor is designed to prove that the franchise model can replicate across English- and French-speaking regions, rural and urban geography, and active or adjacent conflict contexts.

 The Roadmap

 The ultimate goal is 500 hubs worldwide.
-At full scale, the network supports an estimated 12,500+ active creators generating combined revenue exceeding $250 million annually.
+At full scale, the network is designed to support an estimated 12,500+ active creators generating combined revenue exceeding $250 million annually.
 To get there, I'm raising $30.5 million across three gated phases.
 No single funder has to commit to the full amount.

 P1